-- Barriers to land-based species (e.g. small mammals, reptiles) associated with temporary facilities and excavations may be created during construction.
-The following measures are recommended to manage this impact: Avoid placing impermeable fences that could interfere with species movement. - This excludes any species barriers recommended to prevent reptiles/small mammals from accessing construction areas. - Any temporary excavations, fences or stockpiles of soil and materials must be removed from the site once construction is complete. - Reduce the suitability of construction/work areas for key species, such as earthen embankments, bare slopes and temporary topsoil stockpiles, by covering or containing
+Barriers to land-based species (e.g. small mammals, reptiles) associated with temporary facilities and excavations may be created during construction.
+To manage the risk of fauna becoming trapped or unable to traverse the site between habitats or exit due to the presence of artificial barriers, the following management measures are recommended:

+- Avoid placing impermeable fences that could interfere with species movement. - This excludes any species barriers recommended to prevent reptiles/small mammals from accessing construction areas. - Any temporary excavations, fences or stockpiles of soil and materials must be removed from the site once construction is complete. - Reduce the suitability of construction/work areas for key species, such as earthen embankments, bare slopes and temporary topsoil stockpiles, by covering or containing piles of soil, fill, brush, rocks and other loose materials and covering or hydroseeding soil stockpiles and slopes that are to be left temporarily open/exposed for an extended period of time (e.g. exceeding one week).

-- piles of soil, fill, brush, rocks and other loose materials and covering or hydroseeding soil stockpiles and slopes that are to be left temporarily open/exposed for an extended period of time (e.g. exceeding one week). - Prevent the establishment of active nests during the primary bird nesting season on standing plant and temporary facilities and structures by closing opening and vents and checking equipment before operation. - Wildlife shepherding protocol (see Annexure A) to be implemented where construction takes place, to check areas to be worked in prior to construction and remove or shepherd wildlife found on the construction site to safety in adjoining natural habitat (where these animals cannot safely exit the construction site by themselves).
+- Prevent the establishment of active nests during the primary bird nesting season on standing plant and temporary facilities and structures by closing opening and vents and checking equipment before operation. - Wildlife shepherding protocol (see Annexure A) to be implemented where construction takes place, to check areas to be worked in prior to construction and remove or shepherd wildlife found on the construction site to safety in adjoining natural habitat (where these animals cannot safely exit the construction site by themselves).